jhwhenry/cpd/CPD_Upgrade_485_to_510_DEV.md

 ## Part 4: Maintenance
+This part is beyond the upgrade scope.
+And we are not commited to complete them in the two days time window.
 ### 4.1 Migrating from MANTA Automated Data Lineage to IBM Manta Data Lineage
 1.Install the IBM Manta Data Lineage
 <br>